It’s always a pleasure to work with new people…

 I often light in this way as it gives highly defined detail, with minimum shadows on the face.

 This adds to the flatter look of the skin tones.

 Note: If I was nit-picking, I should have asked the assistant to hold the reflector lower to fill under here neck a little more.
-He wad quite high above her head.
+He was quite high above her head.

 The more observant photographers will see that she has moved during the exposure.
 The Metz Speedlight has saved the day on this image.
 It has frozen the subject, with it’s fast flash duration.
-A close look at the image shows the movement.
+A close look at the image shows the movement picked up by the ambient light.
 Of course, this is most obvious where the flash has least impact.
 In this case the specular highlights of the pearls masked by her shoulder.

 slight subject movement – visible on the pearls